Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **monthsAsSeasons:**
 >If true the script will save all videos into a season folder based on the month+year they were released.
-This will cause plex to show a season for each month.
+This will cause Plex to show a season for each month.
 >
 >Default: "**false**"
 >Example: